-The above briefing schedule is the default for summary judgment motions.
+The above briefing schedule is the default.
 The parties may stipulate to a modified schedule that is reasonable for all parties.
 Any briefing schedule must provide the Court at least forty-two (42) days between the Reply deadline and the hearing date.